Group of motorbike riders on a chain ferry

 4. Stay Focused and Alert

 Group riding requires concentration.
-It’s easy to get distracted, but it’s essential to stay alert at all times.
-Make sure you’re always aware of the rider ahead of you, and never assume what others might do.
-A good way to stay focused is to always anticipate what’s coming next—whether it’s a turn, stop, or change in speed.
+It’s easy to get distracted, it’s essential to stay alert at all times.
+Make sure you’re always aware of the rider ahead of you, and never assume what others will do.
+A good way to stay focused is to always expect what’s coming next.
+This could be a turn, a stop, or a change in speed.
 Avoid speeding up to keep up with the group if you’re uncomfortable or if you’re losing focus.
 Safety comes first.

 5. Leave Space Between You and the Rider Ahead